 non-renewals occurring as a result of nonpayment of premium (these data are reported separately.

-Right to Examine and Return the PolicyFree Look(2022 Life & Annuities) – A set number of days provided in an insurance or annuity contract that allows time for the purchaser to review the contract provisions with the right to return the contract for a full refund of all monies paid.
+Right to Examine and Return the Policy (2022 Life & Annuities) – A set number of days provided in an insurance contract that allows time for the purchaser to review the contract provisions with the right to return the contract for a full refund of all monies paid.
 Report the number of policies or contracts that were returned by the owner under the free look provision during the period, regardless of the original issuance date.
 Count any policy returned under the Free Look provision even if an alternative policy was ultimately purchased by the insured.

 Claims Section: